 In a mobile ecommerce usability study conducted by Baymard, 50 of the world’s top ecommerce sites were scored based on their navigational usability.
 The results were less than favorable:

 Over 50% of the sites studied were ranked poorly (in the orange or red in the graph above) for mobile navigation, showing that even the top companies still have a way to go to ensure that their customers can find their products through traditional browsing methods.

 Following these navigation guidelines will ensure your site isn’t in the red:

-Faceted search is essential for increasing conversions on broad queries — like “women’s dresses” or “laptops” — and for products with multiple features.
+Faceted search is essential for increasing conversions on broad queries like “women’s dresses” or “laptops” and for products with multiple features.

-Understand what product features your users care about most — whether it’s color, size, brand, or something else — and display them on the page such that users don’t have to work to find them (i.e. the facets should fit the context of the search query).
-For instance, if a user is searching for “blazer,” you may decide to rank facets like “fit” and “jacket style” higher in the navigation.
+Also, facets should be dynamic, meaning that they should vary based on the context of the search query.
+For instance, if a user is searching for “blazer,” you may decide to display facets like “fit” and “jacket style” higher in the navigation.
 If they’re searching for “pants,” facets like “inseam” and “front style” would be ranked higher.

-E-commerce stores can now combine personalization with faceted search to provide even faster navigation experiences to users.
+Ecommerce stores can now combine personalization with faceted search to provide even faster navigation experiences to users.
 Take this grocery website as an example: